opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 For example ``camera1.ns``  refers to the N/S position of the Camera1.

-Supported terms are the following:
+Supported terms are the followingg:

 ===========================  =============================
 **Objects**